-- During 2022, the average daily transactions on the MoPac Express Lane (through November) averaged 29,602. - A landscaping improvement project adjacent to Austin's Memorial Park Cemetery was let in October 2022 and construction is expected to be completed in late 2022.
+- During 2023, the average daily transactions on MoPac (through November) averaged 23,291. - A landscaping improvement project adjacent to Austin's Memorial Park Cemetery began construction in the spring of 2023 and was completed in summer 2023.
 Improvements include the planting of trees and installation of an irrigation system.